Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 The author goes on to acknowledge that their guilt deserves God’s wrath and that it has been made evident to them.
 They express their grief and wretchedness, saying, “My guilt deserves Thy wrath, and Thou hast shown it—Ah! see my grief, my wretched plight.”
 This demonstrates the author’s understanding of the consequences of their actions and their willingness to confront them.

 Despite their guilt, the author believes that God hears their prayers, sighs, and sees their tears.
-They express their hope in God’s , saying, “My secret prayers and sighs Thou hearest plainly, My tears are ever known to Thee.”
-This shows the author’s belief in God’s ability to hear and understand their pain.
+They express their hope in God’s mercy, saying, “My secret prayers and sighs Thou hearest plainly, My tears are ever known to Thee.”
+This shows the author’s belief in God’s ability to hear and understand their .
 It also reflects their trust in God’s love and compassion.

 In their plea for forgiveness, the author asks God not to requite them according to their guilt but to deal with them in tender grace.
 They recognize God’s patience and long-suffering and recognize that it still invites them to come to Him.
 The author pleads, “Lord, not according to my guilt requite me, But deal with me in tender grace; Thy patience and long-suffering still invite me, I come!
 Ah hide Thou not thy face!”
 This demonstrates the author’s understanding of God’s nature and their hope to experience His forgiveness and restoration.